v45cfghh/Number_Guesser_Game/README.md

 Keyboard Support: Press Enter to submit a guess and Escape to exit fullscreen mode.
 Responsive Design: Fullscreen mode with centered widgets for a consistent experience.

-Screenshots
-(Add a screenshot of the game interface here, e.g., screenshots/game_interface.png) Installation
+Installation
 To run the Number Guesser Game on your local machine, follow these steps:
 Prerequisites